alasalle/Data-Structures/Data_Structures_Questions.md

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?

+  - The worst case runtime complexity would be O(n)/linear.
+In an unbalanced bst with only values to the right, insert might have to traverse the entirety of the bst.

 2. What is the runtime complexity of `contains`?

+  - The worst case runtime complexity would be O(n)/linear.
+It's possible that contains would have to search the entire bst before arriving at the target value or terminating the search because there is no matching value.

 3. What is the runtime complexity of `get_max`?

+  - The worst case runtime complexity would be O(n)/linear in the case of an unbalanced tree.

 ## Heap